Here’s Why Caffeine Doesn’t Affect You…

-More people tend to show normal sensitivity to caffeine though, so they can have 200-400mg of caffeine with no adverse reactions.
-If you’re one of these people, and most people are, then you’ll have no trouble sleeping as long as you’ve had the caffeine early enough in the day.
+More people tend to show normal sensitivity though, so they can have 200-400mg of caffeine with no adverse reactions.
+If you’re one of these people, and most people are, then you’ll have no trouble sleeping as long as you’ve had it early enough in the day.
 This is usually around 2-3 cups of brewed coffee.

-Then there are the people who are hyposensitive to caffeine.
-They process caffeine so efficiently that they can have over 500mg and feel nothing.
+Then there are the people who are hyposensitive.
+They process it so efficiently that they can have over 500mg and feel nothing.
 If you’re one of these people, you’ll have to drink an awful lot just to feel anything.
 In this case, you might want to consider other ways to wake yourself up.

 There are definitely cases where consuming too much coffee over time eventually destroys your tolerance for it.
 You might start with a normal amount and need more just to get the same energizing effect.
 In this case, it may be better to try other ways to stay awake like those people who are hyposensitive to caffeine.
 Too much is actually toxic after all, and won’t help you in the long run.